 Fun Facts About the Florida Keys

-There are over 1700 islands in the archipelago.
+- There are over 1700 islands in the archipelago, making it one of the best places in the United States for scuba diving.
 However, very few of these are populated and most are very small.
 Only 43 of the islands are connected via bridges.

 The first inhabitants of the Florida Keys were the Native American tribes Calusa and Tequesta.
 Juan Ponce de Leon discovered them.